kptdev/kpt/docs/tutorials/update-a-local-package.md

   NOTE: the diff viewer can be controlled by setting KPT_EXTERNAL_DIFF -- 'export KPT_EXTERNAL_DIFF=my-differ'.
-  See 'kpt help diff' for more options.
+  See `kpt help diff` for more options.

 	kpt diff cockroachdb/@v1.1.0 --diff-type remote
 	diff ...